Barriers to Interpersonal Communication

 Lack of Open-Mindedness

-Lack of Transparency
+Lack of Trust and Transparency

-Lack of Organization
+Lack of Patience and Organization

-How to Overcome Barriers to Interpersonal Communication
+Strategies to Overcome Communication Barriers

 List of How to Overcome Barriers to Interpersonal Communication